 Once you are satisfied that the person you are dealing with is genuine, you may want to lose the commission charge and opt for the friends and family option.
 This method is not as safe but is the cheaper and preferred option for most collectors.

-Bank transfer is another method commonly used but although you have a record of the payment on your bank statement.
-You are handing over your money with little comeback in the event of a fraud.
+Bank transfer is another method commonly used but you have a record of the payment on your bank statement.
+You are handing over your money with a little comeback in the event of fraud.
 If you do not have a Paypal account then this method is also commonly used but if you are not comfortable with anything do not do the deal.

 Better and safer than sending cash through the post.
 Go to your local Post Office to get one.

 This is not recommended but people do it.
 Money is not covered when being sent through the post unless you send via special delivery.

 At the end of the day how you prefer to pay or be paid is an important matter that needs to be discussed with the party that you are dealing with.
 Be patient and try to agree on a method that is convenient for both of you.
 And of course, once you have had one successful trade, the next will be much smoother.